-I have been a Freemason for ten years.
+I have been a Freemason for nearly twenty years.
 In that time, I have learned much regarding Freemasons secrets.
 I have no qualms about revealing the truth behind the secrecy because the truth is that as an organization our secrets are kept in plain sight.

 Perhaps, but if our symbols contain Freemasons secrets why are they plastered all over our buildings?
 Why do we proudly display them on our vehicles, in our homes, on our clothing, on our fingers?